ikechukwugeorge-web/cybersecurity-labs/screen.shots/john-the-ripper/README.md

 This exercise helped me understand why storing passwords securely is so important.
 I learned that weak passwords can often be recovered if attackers gain access to password hashes.
 It also reinforced the importance of using strong passwords together with secure password hashing algorithms and salting to better protect user accounts.

-## Disclaimer

-All demonstrations were completed in my own authorized DVWA lab for educational and defensive cybersecurity training purposes.